Updated: 4 days ago

 Thailand is known for pristine beaches and numerous different islands in the Southern Province of Surat Thani.
 There are around 1,000 islands in total, but only about 50 of them are inhabited.
 If you are going to Thailand you must go and see the islands.
 I am here to give you the inside scoop on how you can get to the Southern islands in Thailand.

 If you are traveling to Thailand with a backpack, (which is what I recommend as that is what I have done :P) then taking a bus and ferry will be your most affordable option.
 Thailand has made it easy for tourists to make it to the islands now and there are a lot of options of island you can go see!
+I reccommend using 12Go to book your ferries, buses, and other travel things as it is a popular choice for South East Asia travelers.
 If you decide this option is for you, prepare for a long long trip.
 Bring a book, your portable charger, your travel playlist, a notebook, nausea medicine (I always carry a bit on hand in case) and some snacks.
 These are my favorite things to bring with me for long bus rides and the most important would definitely be the snacks.

 The trip varies depending on where about you are going, but you can plan for the trip to take around 10-15 hours on bus and then a 3-5 hours on a ferry.
 I know I know that sounds like an awful trip, but trust me the views of the jungle on the way make it worth it; the last trek on the ferry when you are surrounded by beautiful blue are worth all the hassle.
 I like to choose the overnight bus the most as it helps pass the time, but if you don't mind long bus rides the view is spectacular in the jungle.